shornabho/border-io/README.md

-# Border.io - Add Border to Images in Bulk
+# Border.io - Add Borders to Images in Bulk

 A hobby project just to add borders to all my images in bulk for showcasing in my photography portfolio.